Karl Friston

 3. Generative Models:

-• The free energy principle also involves the concept of a generative model, which is
+• The free energy principle invokes the concept of a generative model, which is a model of the world that an agent uses to make predictions.

 • By minimizing free energy, agents are essentially optimizing their internal